suyashvsingh/RCE70/README.md

 4. The code automatically get saved in the local storage, so that the user can continue from where he left

 5. The user can reset the code using the Reset button

+6. The user can download the code using the Download button

 ## Thought behind the project